Custom Milling

 Project Cost Formula

 Each custom milling job includes two costs— milling by the hour and and per-blade cost.
-For most jobs, we use our medium-sized sawmill (a Woodmizer LT-50) and charge $140 per hour for milling.
-We also charge $25 for each blade we use or $35 if we damage a blade in the process (hitting a nail, etc).
+For most jobs, we use our medium-sized sawmill (a Woodmizer LT-50) and charge $155 per hour for milling.
+We also charge $25 for each blade used, or $35 for each blade damaged.
 For extra large logs —or those over 36” in diameter— we use our larger Lucas Mill and charge $250 per hour and $100 per blade used (or $150 per blade damaged).
+Please see our pricing page for project minimums.

 Large Logs

 If you have logs larger than 36” in diameter, we can mill them using our Lucas Slab Mill (with a 72” wide capacity).
 We run that mill at $250 per and charge $100 per blade used or $150 per blade damaged.
 The Lucas mill is great for producing extra-wide slabs.
-It’s also good at turning large logs into “cants” that can then be processed on one of our faster (and less expensive) sawmills.
+It’s also good at turning large logs into “cants” that can then be processed on one of our faster (and less expensive by the hour) sawmills.

 A Note on Stacking